-Dr. Knighton, Dr. Chinthagada, Dr. Yuk and Dr. Kush at Valley Pain Centers seek to manage the pain by identifying the source.
+Dr. Knighton, Dr. Chinthagada, Dr. Yuk and Dr. Kush at Valley Neurology and Pain seek to manage the pain by identifying the source.
 There is no room for guesswork in our field, and making the proper diagnosis is critical in choosing the right treatment options.

-If you are experiencing neck and back pain symptoms, contact Valley Pain Centers in Peoria, Scottsdale, or North Phoenix at 602-795-0207 for a consultation and examination.
+If you are experiencing neck and back pain symptoms, contact Valley Neurology and Pain in Peoria and Phoenix at 602-795-0207 for a consultation and examination.
 Whether big or small, enduring pain doesn’t make you stronger, but getting the proper help will.